 Christine Romanell was born in Paterson, NJ.
-Her work focuses on aperiodic patterns as they relate to the underlying structures of reality.
-She sets up systems of interference that generate new forms, mixing interactions such as painting, diffracted light, orthographic string projections, and rhombic tiling.
+Her work focuses on non repating patterns referencing math, science and non Eucldian geometry.
+She sets up systems of interference that generate new forms, mixing interactions such as diffracted light, orthographic string projections, and rhombic tiling in sculpture, installation and painting.

 Her work has been exhibited in various venues throughout the United States, including: First Street Gallery (NYC), ArtPrize 7 (Grand Rapids , MI), Chashama, (NYC), MagnanMetz Gallery, (NYC), The Affordable Art Fair, (NYC), CWOW, (Newark, NJ), The Gateway Project, (Newark, NJ), Woman Made Gallery, (Chicago, IL), Fuse Art Infrastructure, (Allentown, PA), 14th Colony Show, (Salisbury, CT), and George Segal Gallery, (Montclair, NJ).
-Her work has been recently reviewed in the Star Ledger and the Asbury Press.
 She graduated with a BFA from The School of Visual Arts, (NYC), and MFA from Montclair State University, (Montclair, NJ).
+She received an NEA Grant for her installation done for Chashama in NYC in 2015.
 The artist currently lives and works in the NYC area.

 photo by Samuel L. Vladimirsky